azbardini/firebase-usage-monitor/README.md

 By now, the script keeps track of 2 specs:

-- Unindexed Queries
+- Unindexed Queries: If any unindexed query happens while the Monitor is running, you'll get a Slack message.
-- Response Latency
+- Response Latency: If any response has higher latency then the provided threshold, you'll get a Slack message.

 ---